 Living up to its name, this room pays homage to its namesake (the hotel sits on the Queen’s childhood home) with Cecil Beaton’s portraits of the Queen’s corgis and horses.
-At just £12,000 (A$22,500) a night for up to 10 guests, it’d be rude no to stay here on a visit to Britain’s capital.
+At just £12,000 (A$22,500) a night for up to 10 guests, it’d be rude not to stay here on a visit to Britain’s capital.

-Designed by Hong Kong based architect André Fu, the two-bed Opus Suite occupies an area that previously housed five normal rooms and a suite.
-Offering 270 degree views of Hyde Park, the suite is located in a prime Knightsbridge location and offers a very oriental London experience at a positively affordable £10,000 (A$19,000) a night.
+Designed by Hong Kong-based architect André Fu, the two-bed Opus Suite occupies an area that previously housed five normal rooms and a suite.
+Offering 270-degree views of Hyde Park, the suite is located in a prime Knightsbridge location and offers a very oriental London experience at a positively affordable £10,000 (A$19,000) a night.

 Corinthia London – Royal Penthouse Suite

 Starting at just £18,000 (A$34,000) a night, The Royal Penthouse Suite at the Corinthia London is arguably the most decadent (and tasteful in our opinion) of the four.
-The two floor suite comes with a slew of amenities including (but not limited to), a 24 hour butler, a 24 hour private chauffeur, a private spa suite, a walk-in wine cellar, and a dedicated seamstress for alterations to the clothing you won’t be able to afford after shelling out £126k for a week’s stay.
+The two-floor suite comes with a slew of amenities including (but not limited to), a 24-hour butler, a 24-hour private chauffeur, a private spa suite, a walk-in wine cellar, and a dedicated seamstress for alterations to the clothing you won’t be able to afford after shelling out £126k for a week’s stay.